mignonjia/lmgame_train_reorg/DEVELOPMENT.md

 #### 2.6 Installation & Build
 - [ ] Implement uv installation for faster package management
 - [ ] Create pyproject.toml to package as `lmgame_train`
+- [ ] Convert env_setup.sh into a open and useful script

 ### 3. Feature Development